Noweisri/Encryption-Algorithms-GUI/README.md

 5. Add your Changes To the Code ( To Know How to Add your Algorithm Click [Tips for editing code](#Tips-for-editing-code) )

-6. After you finsh of your task. you have to push your code on GitHup and make pull request [as in pull request steps](#Pull-request-steps)
+6. After you finish your task. you have to push your code on GitHup and make pull request [as in pull request steps](#Pull-request-steps)

 ## Tips for editing code: